 Also, never stick to just one type of life insurance plan.
 Develop a portfolio with the Unit Linked Insurance Plans (ULIPs) and Equity Linked Savings Scheme (ELSS).
 In the mid to long term horizon of 3 to 10 years, these plans can bring you much better returns than conventional endowment life insurance plans.

 If you research on these plans, the top-performing ULIPs and ELSS plans have pumped returns of over 20 percent a year than 5-8 percent of conventional plans.
-Further, when we compound the returns over a period of time, the implications are much larger and deeper.
+Further, when we compound the returns over some time, the implications are much larger and deeper.